 If the dialog lists any shares that could not be added, capture this information so that you can resolve the issue.
 In some cases you can re-add the share with a corrected host name or share name.

-Cloud Compliance starts scanning the files in the file shares you added, and the results are displayed in the Dashboard and in other locations.
+Cloud Data Sense starts scanning the files in the file shares you added, and the results are displayed in the Dashboard and in other locations.

 If you no longer need to scan certain file shares, you can remove individual file shares from having their files scanned at any time.
 Just click Remove Share from the Configuration page.